fbpx

 1. Be Prompt

-Our first tip is a universal one that applies to all of the other tips we’ll discuss: be prompt!
-After an event, you have the opportunity to capitalize on the memories and connections made during the event to drive more engagement with your supporters.
-But your event will only be top-of-mind for so long.
-Think of it this way: If you were an event attendee, which of the following would feel more meaningful and leave you with a better impression of the organization that hosted the event?
+Think of it this way: if you were at an event attendee, which of the following would feel more meaningful and leave you with a better impression of the organization that hosted the event?

 2. Genuinely Thank Donors, Sponsors, and Volunteers

-Start with thanking everyone who made your event a success.
+Begin your efforts with thanking everyone who made your event a success.
 Depending on the event, this may include:

 • Corporate sponsors and community partners.